-

 The Danish rules on cartels are set out in sections 6 and 8 of the Danish Competition Act (the “DCA”) which generally correspond to Article 101 of the Treaty on the Functioning of the European Union (the “TFEU”).
 Furthermore, with respect to agreements and anti-competitive conduct which might affect trade between EU member states, Article 101 TFEU applies in parallel with the DCA.

-Section 6 of the DCA contains a provision equivalent to Article 101(1) of the TFEU which prohibits undertakings from entering into agreements that have as their direct or indirect object or effect the restriction, distortion or prevention of competition.
+Section 6 of the DCA contains a provision equivalent to Article 101(1) TFEU which prohibits undertakings from entering into agreements that have as their direct or indirect object or effect the restriction, distortion or prevention of competition.

-Section 8 of the DCA contains an exemption from the prohibition on anti-competitive agreements corresponding to Article 101(3) of the TFEU.
+Section 8 of the DCA contains an exemption from the prohibition on anti-competitive agreements corresponding to Article 101(3) TFEU.
 However, as a very clear main rule, cartel agreements will not benefit from this exemption.
 Furthermore, specific exemptions apply to certain categories of agreements in accordance with Danish rules which correspond to and implement relevant EU block exemption regulations.

 In addition, the prohibition in the DCA does not apply to anti-competitive agreements that are a direct or necessary result of public regulation, see section 2 of the DCA.

-Finally, in accordance with section 23(1) of the DCA, anti-competitive conduct can be sanctioned by civil fines, and in accordance with section 23(4) of the DCA, individuals involved in anti-competitive conduct can be sanctioned by personal fines, and in cases of cartel violations of a grave nature, sanctioned by imprisonment of up to 1 year and six months.
+In accordance with section 23(1) of the DCA, anti-competitive conduct can be sanctioned by civil fines, and in accordance with section 23(4) of the DCA, individuals involved in anti-competitive conduct can be sanctioned by personal fines, and in cases of cartel violations of a grave nature, sanctioned by imprisonment of up to 1 year and six months.
 In case of particularly aggravating circumstances, imprisonment for up to six years can be imposed, cf. section 299 c of the Danish Criminal Code.

 -